AlfredBr/soundboard-simple/README.md

 A simple WinForms soundboard app that does text-to-speech and plays .mp3 files.
 Uses nAudio.

-I could use some help in figuring out how to inject the audio into the input device stream.
+(Use VB Audio's 'Virtual Audio Cable' to inject audio into your Discord/Twitch/etc streams.)